-3 Includes all Section 202 PRACs, Section 202/8 HAPs (excluding those designed for non-elderly disabled), Section 518/8 HAPs designated for elderly residents, Section 8 properties with owner-adopted elderly restrictions pursuant to Section 658 of Title VI of Subtitle D of the Housing and Community Development Act (HCDA) of 1992, and Section 8 properties designed primarily for elderly residents where the owner has adopted a preference for the elderly consistent with Section 651 of Title VI, Subtitle D of the HCDA (see HUD Handbook 4350.3 Chapter 3 for details).
+5 Includes all Section 202 PRACs, Section 202/8 HAPs (excluding those designed for non-elderly disabled), Section 518/8 HAPs designated for elderly residents, Section 8 properties with owner-adopted elderly restrictions pursuant to Section 658 of Title VI of Subtitle D of the Housing and Community Development Act (HCDA) of 1992, and Section 8 properties designed primarily for elderly residents where the owner has adopted a preference for the elderly consistent with Section 651 of Title VI, Subtitle D of the HCDA (see HUD Handbook 4350.3 separate HUD 52671-E forms.
+For example, if the property Tier I Cap calculated on line 20 of the HUD 92671-E is \$5,630, and the owner incurred expenses of \$3,750 through July 31, 2020, and \$1,700 between August 1 and November 30, the total request of \$5,450 can be consolidated on one form.
+If the expenses from the second operating period were also \$3,750, then the cumulative total would exceed \$5,630, and separate forms for each of the two operating periods would need to be submitted.

-Owners may request larger sums under Tier II Exceptional Cost Payments, to address cost increases associated with responding to reported COVID-19 outbreaks among property residents or in response to extensive community exposure that creates a greater threat to the health and safety of residents within the community.
-Requests for Tier II payments must be substantiated by supporting documentation for expenses and evidence of specific COVID-19 impacts that necessitated the exceptional expenditures (see Section VII for further detail).
+Owners may request larger sums under Tier II Exceptional Cost Payments to address cost increases associated with responding to reported COVID-19 outbreaks among property residents or in response to extensive community exposure that creates a threat to the health and safety of residents within the community.
+Requests for Tier II payments must be substantiated by supporting documentation for expenses and evidence of specific COVID-19 impacts that necessitated the exceptional expenditures (see Section VIII for further detail).
 There is no cap on Tier II payments to individual properties except as limited by the terms below and the availability of funds.